brianhouse/art_and_code/assignments/01_turtle_drawing/description.md

 # Sketch #1: Still Life for Turtle

+A computer program is a set of instructions, or a "score," that is interpreted by a computer instead of a human.
+As humans, we intuitively rely on a common context to understand what is being said to us.
+Lacking this, a computer depends on us using an unambiguous formal language—aka code——that it knows how to interpret.

-For this sketch, you will give instructions to a "[turtle](https://brianhouse.github.io/turtle5/)" who draws on the screen.
+For this sketch, you will give instructions to a "[turtle](https://brianhouse.github.io/turtle5/)" who will draw on the screen.
+This time, you will draw a [still life](https://en.wikipedia.org/wiki/Still_life) from the model in the room.

+Requirements:
+- Email your finished (or unfinished) code to the professor along with a screenshot of your result.

+### Code

 The turtle understands instructions like these:
 - `forward(100)`    Move forward 100 steps (abbr: `fd`)